What does it take to get in?

 What about tuition remission and health insurance?

-Students who receive aid from the business school or the university are recommended for a waiver of out-of-state tuition and for university-paid health insurance.
+Students who receive financial support from Kenan-Flagler or the University are recommended for a waiver of out-of-state tuition and are eligible for supplemental health insurance.
+The health insurance premiums will be covered by the School as part of the financial support.

 Is there a tuition waiver for doctoral students?

 Yes.
 Eligible out-of-state graduate students may receive both: (1) a tuition remission award that reduces their tuition to the in-state rate, as well as (2) an in-state tuition award.
-These 2 funding sources, used in combination, provide full tuition support for graduate students serving as university-supported TAs, RAs, or fellow/trainees.
+Eligible in-state graduate students may receive an in-state award.
+These funding sources provide full tuition support for graduate students serving as university-supported TAs, RAs, or fellow/trainees.